top of page

 CALL FOR PROPOSALS

-We are happy to announce that the theme for the Eastern Evaluation Research Society’s 2025 Annual Conference (#EERS25) is: Centering Vision and Values in Evaluation.
-The conference will take place virtually on Thursday, May 1 and Friday, May 2, 2025.
+We are happy to announce that the theme for the Eastern Evaluation Research Society’s 2026 Annual Conference (#EERS26) is: Transforming Evaluation Through Vision and Values.
+The conference will take place in-person on Sunday, May 3 through Tuesday, May 5, 2026 in Galloway, NJ, at the Seaview Hotel.
 A description of the conference theme can be found here.

 Proposal Requirements